CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Dataset Construction and Statistics

 \subsection{Source of Real Citations}

 We begin by collecting a pool of verified real citations from publicly available bibliographic repositories and open-access scholarly sources.
-Each citation is extracted in structured BibTeX format and manually verified to ensure correctness across all essential metadata fields, including title, authors, venue, publication year, and persistent identifiers (e.g., DOI or arXiv ID).
-These verified citations serve as the ground-truth references from which hallucinated variants are systematically generated.
+Each citation is extracted in structured BibTeX format and verified to ensure correctness across essential metadata fields, including title, authors, venue, publication year, DOI, arXiv ID, and other persistent identifiers.
+These verified citations serve two purposes.
+First, they provide the real-reference portion of the generated benchmark.
+Second, they serve as seed references from which hallucinated variants are systematically generated.